Meghan Trainor: Musical style and themes

 Trainor is a singer-songwriter.
 Her music has been described as pop, R&B, doo-wop, and blue-eyed soul.
 Her debut EP Title is composed of throwback-style sound and "1950s doo wop-inspired songs that straddle the line between modern R&B and melodic pop".
 Her hook-laden songwriting style has been likened to that of Brill Building composers such as Gerry Goffin, Carole King, Ellie Greenwich, and Jeff Barry; while the sound of her debut EP has been compared to that of American indie pop singer-songwriters Jenny Lewis and Neko Case, and the "retro-girl-group" sound of her debut single to that of 1960s singers such as Betty Everett and Eydie Gormé.
 The album Title is a fusion of girl group pop and old-school hip hop and Thank You is an R&B album with dance-pop elements, while Trainor incorporated electronic dance music influences and funk on Treat Myself.
+She pursued a doo-wop and bubblegum pop sound on Takin' It Back and Timeless.
 Trainor plays a variety of instruments: bass, guitar, ukulele, keyboard, trumpet, percussion, and piano.
 According to Trainor, a song's melody is more important than its lyrics.
 Other genres in which she composes include country, hip hop, reggae and soca, but she prefers doo-wop and reggae.